noiseprotocol/nls_spec/nls.md

 Combinining all these layers gives us an expanded framework such as NLS ("NoiseLingoSocket").

 Below we define the NoiseLingo language, the NLS framework based on it, and the notion of profiles based on NLS.
-Finally, we define a set of basic profiles for NLS (NoiseLink, NoiseZeroLink, NoiseShortLink, NoiseAnonBox, and NoiseAuthBox).
+Finally, we define a set of basic profiles for NLS (NoiseLink, NoiseZeroLink, NoiseTinyLink, NoiseAnonBox, and NoiseAuthBox).

 # 3. The NoiseLingo negotiation language

 ## 3.1.
 NoiseLingo overview

-NoiseLingo defines fields which can be used in negotiation data and handshake payloads for the first three messages between initiator and responder (here called Request1, Response1, and Request2).
+NoiseLingo defines fields which can be used in negotiation data and handshake payloads.
 It's unlikely that any protocol will use all of these fields.
 Instead, **profiles** of NoiseLingo will use a subset of these fields.

 ## 3.2.
 NoiseLingo definitions